webgptorg/book/examples/60-json-mode.ptbk.md

 %% 🔮 Tip: Open this on GitHub or in the VSCode website to see the Mermaid graph visually

 flowchart LR
-  subgraph "✨ Sample: JSON mode"
+  subgraph "✨ Example: JSON mode"

       direction TB